"Ethics and aesthetics are one", Ludwig Wittgenstein

 Transformation

-With a great deal of sensitivity, the church was transformed into a dignified aikido dojo using wood and plaster - purist yet striking.
+With a great deal of sensitivity, the church was transformed into a dignified aikido dojo using wood and plaster in a purist yet striking way.

 A dojo that offers grounding and tranquillity.
 Awakens the senses.
 Leads into meditation.
 Invites you to gather yourself and set off on the path to the core of Aikido.